Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 By the way, you may also be interested in the following FREE materials:

-• Free books: "TOP-7 harmful exercises For morning exercises which you should avoid" | "6 Rules for Effective and Safe Stretching"
+• Free books: "TOP-7 harmful exercises For morning exercises things you should avoid" | “6 Rules for Effective and Safe Stretching”

-• 10 Essential Nutrition Components for healthy spine - in this report you will find out what should be daily diet so that you and your spine are always in healthy body and spirit.
+• 10 Essential Nutrition Components for healthy spine - in this report you will find out what it should be like daily diet so that you and your spine are always in healthy body and spirit.
 Very useful information!

 Subsequently, the energy of optical radiation is transformed into heat or primary photoproducts are formed, acting as activators and initiators of physicochemical, metabolic and physiological reactions that form the final therapeutic effect.